0xsats/STRAX_Grafana/README.md

 [How To Setup a Firewall with UFW on an Ubuntu and Debian Cloud Server](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server).

-### Install the following on the same system/server:
+### After all clients are running without issues, Install the following on the same system/server:
 ### Prometheus
 1. Install Prometheus.
   Prometheus must first be installed to fetch the data from the beacon node and validator for Grafana to display.